wharfkit/website/src/lib/docs/Antelope/Action.md

 }
 ```

 This structure includes the `account` the smart contract exists on as well as the `name` of the action to perform.

-The `authorization` block defines the account that will perform the action against the smart contract.
+The `authorization` array defines the account(s) that authorize the performing of the action on the smart contract.

 Finally, the `data` object in the action defines the parameters passed to the smart contract call.
-This `data` field on the action needs to be serialized before its submitted to the blockchain, which is what the `Action` Antelope data type helps achieve.
+This field on the action is serialized before its submitted to the blockchain, which is what the `Action` Antelope data type helps achieve.
 This data type provides the methods needed in order to encode and decode the serialized data, depending on the developers needs.

 Once serialized, the actual anatomy of an `Action` at the system level looks more like this: